HemaPriya0306/employee-roster/README.md

 ### `npm test`

+I regret not being able to complete the unit test cases within the one-day time frame for the task.
+I did my best to manage the task effectively and ensure the quality of the work.
+Although I wasn't able to fully meet the deadline, I focused on delivering the most accurate and thorough results I could.

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.